numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

 The :class:`ModulePassManager` and :class:`FunctionPassManager` classes
-implement the module and function pass managers.
-These can be created with passes populated by using the :meth:`PassBuilder.getModulePassManager` and :meth:`PassBuilder.getFunctionPassManager` methods, or they can be instantiated directly, then passes can be added using the ``add_*`` methods.
+implement the module and function pass managers:

 .. class:: ModulePassManager()